jwonghk/Operating_System/README.md

 # Overview

-There are now two simulators related to this chapter.
+There are two simulators related to this.
 The first, `fork.py`, is a simple tool to show what a process tree looks like when processes are created and destroyed.
 Read more about it [here](README-fork.md).